 What to expect: At your ultrasound, the technologist – called a sonographer – will ask you to lie down on an examination table.
 Gel will be applied to your skin where the test is being done.
 The sonographer will move a small hand-held device above the area needing examination.
 As the device is moved over your body, the sonographer will apply pressure, which is necessary to capture the required images, so you may experience some discomfort.

 Every ultrasound exam is different.
 While most exams will take 30 minutes to complete, some exams will take as little as 10 minutes and others may take up to an hour.
 Please be patient; it is important for the sonographer to take all the images needed by the radiologist to provide your doctor with a complete report to your doctor.

-Results that Matter: Your sonographer cannot provide results during the ultrasound.
+Results: Your sonographer cannot provide results during the ultrasound.
 When your exam is complete, a specialized doctor called a radiologist will look at the images and send a report to your doctor.
 Most often, results are provided to your doctor within a few days.
 However, if your ultrasound exam is for an urgent medical condition, your doctor will receive the results sooner.

 Magnetic Resonance Imaging (MRI)

 Magnetic Resonance Imaging (MRI) is a diagnostic Imaging test that uses magnetic field and radio frequencies to obtain detailed images of soft tissues in your body such as the brain, heart, liver and joints.